Nonlinear Translational Damper

 -

-- is the absolute velocity of translational motion of the port R;
+— the absolute speed of translational movement of the port R;

 -

-- is the absolute velocity of translational motion of the port C.
+— the absolute forward velocity of the port C.

 -

-To avoid zero crossings that slow down the simulation, exclude the sign function from the polynomial expression by specifying an odd polynomial ( ).
+To avoid zero crossings that slow down the simulation, eliminate the sign function from the polynomial expression by specifying an odd polynomial ( ).

 The two-way polynomial parameterization determines the damping force for positive and negative relative velocities according to the expression: